patrick13111993/homework-folder/week3 monday/homework.md

 INSERT INTO people (name) VALUES ('Big Tony');

-6. Sadly, Graeme has hurt himself and wont be able to make it, Delete his entry from the 'people' table
+6. Sadly, Graeme has hurt himself and won't be able to make it, Delete his entry from the 'people' table

 DELETE FROM people WHERE name='Graeme Bell';